chucktilbury/shop-timer/README.md

-# Template
+# Shop Timer
-Template for my projects written in C
+A GTK application to facilitate tracking time and inventory for a small manufacturing shop.